vsbuffalo/bds-files/chapter-13-out-of-memory/README.md

 [placeholders](https://docs.python.org/2/library/sqlite3.html#sqlite3.Cursor.execute)
 in SQL statements.
-Although the focus of this chapter is not creating and working with databases open to the public, it's worth noting that not handling query building correctly can lead to disasterious results.
+Although the focus of this chapter is not creating and working with databases open to the public, it's worth noting that not handling query building correctly can lead to disastrous results.
 There's a classic [xkcd](http://xkcd.com/327/) on this:

 ![](http://imgs.xkcd.com/comics/exploits_of_a_mom.png)